beeware/briefcase/docs/en/how-to/publishing/iOS.md

 Log into [App Store Connect](https://appstoreconnect.apple.com), click on "My Apps", then on + to add an app.

 Fill out the form for a new app.
-If you've run the app in Xcode, the Bundle ID for your app should be listed; select it from the list.
+If you've run the app in XCode, the Bundle ID for your app should be listed; select it from the list.
 You must also create an SKU for your app - we suggest `ios-<appname>`, substituting the short app name that you selected when you initially